 Similarly, I noticed the episodes that focused on the other star of the show, Bill Hader, were the best in the entire lineup.

 And his style translates well into the serial mockumentary format.
-The man could sell funny to a clown, and whether he’s lampooning TMZ-style exposé reporting, self-serious monologue as legitimate theater, or the underhanded dealings of political campaign managers, he always manages to shine.
+The man could sell funny to a clown, and whether he’s lampooning a TMZ-style exposé or the underhanded dealings of political campaign managers, he always manages to shine.